StokicDusan/Python-misc/EmirpCheck/README.md

 $> cd Python-misc/EmirpCheck/
 ```
 #### 2. Launch:
-In the command line simply invoke the script with two arguments:
+In the command line simply invoke the script with one argument:
 ```zsh
 $> python emirpCheck.py argv1
 ```